Skip to Content

 I unashamedly span the academic practitioner divide, having spent a decade in business, and consulting to business.
 I maintain that relationship with business by way of professional directorships, investment and farming in New Zealand.
 I developed the College’s executive education portfolio successfully tendering for COMU’s (2007) and Fonterra’s governance development programmes (2008) that sought to develop the critically reflective director – circumspection without compromising contribution.
 Those programmes developed self-awareness, focused on integrity, enhanced competencies, and challenged the minimalist view of governance that appears to pervade many of New Zealand’s board rooms today.

 My military background, consisting of fourteen years in the Royal New Zealand Infantry (Reserves), resulted in a Ministerial appointment to the Territorial Force Employers Support Council.
-I am a Chartered Member of the Institute of Directors in New Zealand, and over the last 15 years have held a number of substantive governance appointments including Greenlea, where I chaired the audit committee; Vision Manawatu (3 years as chair); and, T H Enterprises (as chair).
-I farm with my family north of Feilding.
+I am a Chartered Member of the Institute of Directors in New Zealand, and over the last 15 years have held a number of substantive governance appointments including Greenlea, where I chaired the audit committee; Vision Manawatu (3 years as chair); and, T H Enterprises.
+I farm with my family north of Feilding - on what is now become a multigenerational family farming business.

 I am a Senior Lecturer in the School of Management, College of Business.
 I have extensive business consulting and executive development experience in Australasia and the Pacific and have published on doctoral education, strategy, governance, corporate failures, and strategic performance.
 Over the last decade I have contributed a stream of empirical and conceptual research exploring the ‘black box’ of governance.